-Evaluation Item Deviations from the Sustainable Development Best Practice Principles for TWSE/TPEx Listed Companies and Reasons Yes No Description of Summary bargaining, discrimination, disciplinary measures, work hours, and payment and reward, among others.
-4. At fixed intervals, the Company gives supplier training and questionnaires to verify that suppliers have received and understood the procedures stipulated by the Company.
+Evaluation Item Deviations from the Sustainable Development Best Practice Principles for TWSE/TPEx Listed Companies and Reasons Yes No Description of Summary verify that suppliers have received and understood the procedures stipulated by the Company.
 5. The supervision of supplier abidance is carried out through field assessment, which covers items from "Supplier Quality Audit system" to "supplier procurement system audit" and "general assessment and check on supplier social responsibility management."
 A contract with a supplier that violates social responsibility and brings significant impact on the environment shall be canceled or terminated pursuant to the content of the contract.
 5. Does the company reference internationally accepted reporting standards or guidelines, and prepare reports that disclose non- financial information of the company, such as corporate social responsibility reports?
-Do the reports above obtain assurance from a third-party verification unit?
-Although the company has not yet compiled a sustainability report, we are still committed to promoting social responsibility, and has acquired ISO14001, ISO 45001, RBA and SA 8000 certification.
-Listed Companies, please sp ecify its op evelopment policy in accordance with the Sustainable Development Best Practice I eration and the difference from its policy.
-Istainable development policy.
-However, to keep its promise to employees, share -
+Do the reports above obtain assurance from a third-party verification unit? ~ Although the company has not yet compiled a sustainability report, we are still committed to promoting social responsibility, and has acquired ISO14001, ISO 45001, RBA and SA 8000 certification.
+None